vhscom/oathqr/README.md

 ## Rights

-Copyright (C) 2022 VHS
+Copyright (C) 2022 VHS \<vhsdev@tutanota.com\> (https://vhs.codeberg.page)

-This work is released under the terms of the GPL-3.0-or-later license.
-See the file COPYING in the source code for full license text.
+OATHgen is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+To purchase a commercial license please [contact the author](https://vhs.codeberg.page/contact).